tdilauro/palace-client-utils/README.md

 ### pyenv

-[pyenv](https://github.com/pyenv/pyenv) pyenv lets you easily switch between multiple versions of Python.
+[pyenv](https://github.com/pyenv/pyenv) lets you easily switch between multiple versions of Python.
 It can be [installed](https://github.com/pyenv/pyenv-installer) using the command `curl https://pyenv.run | bash`.
 You can then install the version of Python you want to work with.